The Architect's retro kitchen in blue

 The kitchen continues hallway seamlessly into the hallway where wardrobes has been built in the same design as the kitchen cabinets.

 Blue display cabinet with lined glass, something that Ingrid is particularly fond of.
+Read our tips on decorating with open storage.

 For Ingrid Pay, it felt natural to pursue the architectural path.
 Her father worked in housing development, and early on she developed an interest for both building planning and designing.
 Today, she owns her own business, Pay Hus.